brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ![Postman](img/postman.jpg "postman")

 ### 4. Create a webhook to call the function add or update employee data
-Repeat steps 2 and 3 above above to add a new "addEmployeeService" in the webhook function editor cut and paste the code below.
+Repeat steps 2 and 3 above above to create a new __"addEmployeeService"__ and a new __"addEmployeeWebhook"__,  in the webhook function editor cut and paste the code below.

-Create a new HTTP Service named: __addEmployeeService__
+1. Create a new HTTP Service named: __addEmployeeService__
-Create a new Webhook named: __addEmployeeWebhook__
+2. Create a new Webhook named: __addEmployeeWebhook__

 After the webhook is created paste the following script into the __addEmployeeWebhook__ function editor and click save.